‘Game Of Thrones’ Season 7: Emilia Clarke Back On Set As ‘Winter’ Filming Resumes [Spoilers]

 As Inquisitr previously noted, a massive battle sequence was being filmed at a Belfast quarry known as Wolf Hill in the weeks leading up to Christmas.
 The set involved fake snow, giant green screens to add CGI effects in post-production and enough extras to play 300 wights.
 Jorah (Glen), Tormund (Kristofer Hivju) and Benjen (Joseph Mawle) were all thought to be a part of the battle.

 Inquisitr also reported that another huge Game of Thrones Season 7 battle sequence was filmed in the Spanish city of Malpartida, which is in the provide of Cáceres.
-Cast and crew filmed for over a month in a desolate field, and 450 extras were required to undergo a week of training from British military instructors before taking part in the fight.
+Cast and crew filmed for over a month in a desolate field and 450 extras were required to undergo a week of training from British military instructors before taking part in the fight.
 The sequence is said to be so huge it could rival Battle of the Bastards from Season 6.

 Spoilers indicate the fight will feature an ambush started by the Targaryens, led by Daenerys (Clarke) and at least one dragon.
 A casting call and search for horses also hinted the Dothraki horde will be part of the battle.
 Rumors say the Lannisters will likely be the army under attack, and observers photographed rickety wagons the Lannisters will supposedly use to transport stolen loot.
 The battle should occur sometime in Episode 3 or 4 of Game of Thrones Season 7.